Joewus12345/openai-support-agent-demo/README.md

    - `RELEASE_RETRY_BASE_MS` (default `1000`) – base delay for exponential backoff.
    - `CHATWOOT_TIMEOUT_MS` (default `15000`) – API request timeout before retries.

+    #### Queue processing

+   - `CHATWOOT_QUEUE_CONCURRENCY` (default `1`) – maximum number of Chatwoot webhook jobs the worker executes in parallel.
+Increase this value (for example, to match available CPU cores) to handle multiple conversations simultaneously.
+Jobs from the same conversation always run sequentially so replies stay in order, even when concurrency is greater than `1`.

    A standalone Docker setup is available to test the service in isolation:

    ```bash